 Working with Schools

-I’m so fortunate to get the opportunity to work with school students and their dedicated teachers using Creative Education.
-Through my alter ego Dr Suzie Starfish I bring the Living Oceans into the classroom and use the art of science and creative thinking to engage the students with the wonders of our underwater world.
+I’m so fortunate to get the opportunity to work with schools, kindergarten’s and libraries using my Creative environmental Education.
+Through my alter ego Dr Suzie Starfish I bring the Living Oceans into the classroom/indoors and use the art of science and creative thinking to engage the students with the wonders of our underwater world.
 I like to create marine science-stories that help the students to think in colour and use their imagination, as “Logic will get you from A to B, Imagination will take your everywhere” (Albert Einstein)!
 From my experiences in the classroom its important to give students the opportunity to “Just IMAGINE!!“, which gives them a sense of curiosity, creativity and critical thinking — which I hope helps kids to think in colour and to care.

 The focus of my Living Oceans Schools Incursion Program is to use a combination of marine science and visual arts to engage with as many students as possible through CREATIVE thinking.
 The classroom incursions are tailored to the Australian Curriculum and the work plans of the class, and the key themes and issues discussed are based on actual research occurring around the marine world.
 The visual storytelling is also based on my own experiences as a marine scientist, artist, author/illustrator and policy-maker, which includes real-life situations, scenarios and studies about our Living Oceans.